Lypertek SoundFree S20 wireless earbuds – Best budget buds

 - Easy to use

 Fit and Comfort

-The SoundFree S20 have a smooth inner housing and slightly elongated nozzle which allows for a great fit with the right eartips.
-They are not heavy and sit securely, which is excellent if you want to use them for active sports use.
+The SoundFree S20 have a smooth inner housing and slightly elongated nozzle, which allows for a great fit with the right eartips.
+They are not heavy and sit securely.
+Excellent if you want to use them for active sports use.

-The S20 has a claimed battery life of 8hrs, with an extra 40hrs from the charging case, I have found this claim to be quite accurate during listening sessions but it is of course volume dependent.
+The SoundFree S20 has a claimed battery life of 8hrs, with an extra 40hrs from the charging case.
+I have found this claim to be quite accurate during listening sessions but it is of course volume dependent.
 The case supports wireless charging and has a USB-C port too.
-They use Bluetooth 5.0 and support SBC and AAC codecs, sadly there is no Aptx support in this budget offering.
-The S20 are IPX5 rated, this means you can use them in light rain showers but I would not advise taking them swimming or in the shower.
+They use Bluetooth 5.0 and support SBC and AAC codecs.
+The S20 is IPX5 rated, this means you can use them in light rain showers.
+I would not advise taking them swimming or in the shower.

-Bass: Full bodied, punchy and fun is how I would first describe the bass on the S20, however they never become muddy or overblown.
-There is a subtle lift in the sub-bass and you can easily hear the rumble, yet it is well balanced with good punch and control.
+Full bodied, punchy and fun is how I would first describe the bass on the S20.
+However they never become muddy or overblown.
+There is a subtle lift in the sub-bass and you can easily hear the rumble.
+Bass is well balanced with good punch and control.
 Those who found the PurePlay Z3 a little too neutral, will enjoy the extra warmth down low on the S20.
 Whilst the bass is certainly present and boosted, the S20 don’t sound overly bass heavy or dark.

 Soundstaging is actually rather impressive for the price and design, whilst not overly wide there is accurate placement of instruments and good layering between them too.